tpogden/ob-two/README.md

 Define functions for the Rabi frequency and detuning of the laser and the initial populations of the atomic levels and the code will solve the system with a Runge-Kutta method.

-Two kinds of system are modelled: a square pulse through medium and a scan across the detuning.
+Three kinds of system are modelled: a square pulse through medium, a scan across the detuning and a Ramsey-type double pulse.

 It will plot

-- The populations and relative absorption and dispersion vs time (for a pulse) or detuning (for a scan)
+- The populations vs time (for a pulse) or detuning (for a scan)
 - Relative absorption and dispersion vs time (for a pulse) or detuning (for a scan)
 - Bloch sphere trajectories